samsch/subscribe-store/README.md

 ```

 ### store.subscribe(listener: Function)
 Adds a new listener function to be called during updateState.
-This listener should accept a single store argument, which it can use to get the current state. `store.subscribe()` returns the store to allow for chaining.
+This listener should accept a single store argument, which it can use to get the current state. `store.subscribe(listener)` returns an unsubscribe function to remove the listener.

+#### unsubscribe()
+The unsubscribe function returned from `store.subscribe(listener)` can be called to unsubscribe the listener.
+This is equivalent to calling `store.unsubcribe(listener)`. `unsubscribe()` returns the store.

 ### store.unsubscribe(listener: Function)
 Removes a previously added listener function.
 Currently it will return false if the give listener was not actually attached, and otherwise returns the store to allow for chaining.